Loraine enjoys making crafts and sharing the projects she’s developed. Her crafts include pictured, step-by-step tutorials, and templates.

 Faux Stained Glass Paint Recipe

 - Measure equal parts light corn syrup and white vinegar into a squeezable bottle.
-For example, combine one tablespoon syrup and one tablespoon of vinegar.
+For example, combine one tablespoon of syrup and one tablespoon of vinegar.

 - Add drops of food dye to achieve the color you want.
 Mix dye colors to make orange, purple, blue, green, etc.